slotThe/slotThe.github.io/posts/pygmentising-hakyll.md

 Importantly, the language (if any) is the first argument of the `classes` field of `Attr`.

-A strategy begins to form: look for all occurences of a `CodeBlock` in the `Pandoc` type, and replace it with a `RawBlock "html"` such that it isn't touched anymore.
+A strategy begins to form: look for all occurrences of a `CodeBlock` in the `Pandoc` type, and replace it with a `RawBlock "html"` such that it isn't touched anymore.
 Doing so will not pose very many challenges—pandoc has really great capabilities for